LanceJZ/Asteroids-Reimagined/README.md

 Fixed Turret Heat Bar and Secondary Weapon ammo bar does not rotate with ship.
 Fixed sound issue with Boss.
 Fixed bug in High Score, only the first ten were being checked.
+Fixed bug in Engine for collisions for children.
+Fixed bug with high score, not counting shots fired that hit something after last player ship hit.

 Changes:
 When UFO hits rock, 5 to number of rocks by wave spawn if not a small rock.